‘Shahbaz, my friend, thanks for cooperation on CPEC’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Wishing that everything goes well, former Chinese ambassador to Pakistan Sun Weidong, in a letter to PML-N president Shahbaz Sharif, has expressed the hope that he would continue to contribute to the development of the bilateral relations between the two countries.
-The former Chinese ambassador wrote, “China and Pakistan enjoy an all-weather strategic partnership t off cooperation.
+The former Chinese ambassador wrote, “China and Pakistan enjoy an all-weather strategic partnership of cooperation.
 China-Pakistan brotherly friendship has withstood the Pakistan and always takes Pakistan as a priority in its diplomacy.”

 Weidong said, “I’m delighted that both sides have conducted cooperation in a wide range of areas including politics, economy and people-to-people exchanges, and achieved fruitful results.
 Especially, as the pilot project of the Belt and Road Initiative, CPEC has made prominent progress in its implementation with the joint efforts of both sides on the basis of mutual benefit and win-win result.”